 Interpreting services are not limited to the classroom only.
 Services can be arranged for practicums, work placements, or other campus activities and events, if sufficient notice is provided.

 Coordinating interpreting services requires a great deal of pre-planning.

-Deaf and hard of hearing students who are considering coming to the University of Alberta should contact the SAS office immediately (in Edmonton or Camrose) to begin discussions about needed services.
+Deaf and hard of hearing students who are considering coming to the University of Alberta should contact the AR office immediately (in Edmonton or Camrose) to begin discussions about needed services.
 Students will need to approach their home-province government to request the funds necessary to cover the interpreting costs.
-SAS will provide the needed figures to present to the government officials.
+AR will provide the needed figures to present to the government officials.
 All these arrangements, including confirmation of government funding, should be completed several weeks before classes begin, to ensure sufficient time to contract the interpreters.